PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit result propagation through the immediately following channel-shuffle/Gather helper and its underlying runner.
-Any new mutation evidence must preserve policy arguments, current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.
+The next characterized unit should audit the immediately following QKV reshape/transpose recovery result and its live LayoutState contract.
+Any new mutation evidence must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.